Technology

 Last Updated:

-Builds AI-native radar systems for self-driving cars, using end-to-end deep learning to replace traditional radar signal processing pipelines with neural network architectures for superior perception.
+Builds AI-native radar systems for self-driving cars, using end-to-end deep learning to replace traditional radar signal processing pipelines with neural network architectures for superior perception compatible with modern autonomous driving training pipelines.

 Instead of radar doing math step-by-step like a textbook, a single AI brain looks at the raw radar echoes and instantly tells the car "that's a pedestrian, that's a truck, that's a guardrail."